-Beginning on March 15, 2011, only dogs are recognized as service animals under Titles II and III of the ADA.
+Only dogs are recognized as service animals under Titles II and III of the ADA.
 However, in some cases, a miniature horse may be considered a service animal.
-The U.S. Department of Justice’s revised ADA regulations has a new, separate provision about miniature horses that have been individually trained to do work or perform tasks for people with disabilities.
+The U.S. Department of Justice’s revised ADA regulations have a new, separate provision about miniature horses that have been individually trained to do work or perform tasks for people with disabilities.
 (Miniature horses generally range in height from 24 inches to 34 inches measured to the shoulders and generally weigh between 70 and 100 pounds.)
 Entities covered by the ADA must modify their policies to permit miniature horses where reasonable.
 The regulations set out four assessment factors to assist entities in determining whether miniature horses can be accommodated in their facility.
-The assessment factors are (1) whether the miniature horse is housebroken; (2) whether the miniature horse is under the handler’s control; (3) whether the facility can accommodate the miniature horse’s type, size, and weight; and (4) whether the miniature horse’s presence will not compromise legitimate safety requirements necessary for the safe operation of the facility.
+The assessment factors are (1) whether or not the miniature horse is housebroken; (2) whether or not the miniature horse is under the handler’s control; (3) whether or not the facility can accommodate the miniature horse’s type, size, and weight; and (4) whether or not the miniature horse’s presence will not compromise legitimate safety requirements necessary for safe operation of the facility.

 WHERE SERVICE ANIMALS ARE ALLOWED